xavidelamo/mgci-docs/docs/source/overview.rst

 **Disaggregation:**

 Both of these sub-indicators are disaggregated by mountain bioclimatic belts as defined by Körner et al. (2011).
 In addition, sub-indicator 15.4.2a is disaggregated by the 10 SEEA classes based on UN Statistical Division (2014).
-Those values are reported both as proportions (percent) and area (in square kilometres).
+Those values are reported both as proportions (percent) and area (in square kilometres)

 |imageworkflow|